ChaseLewis/regression-js/README.md

 var result = regression('auto',data, models);
 ```

-If models is undefined or not an array regression.js will check linear, quadratic, cubic, quartic, exponential, and logarithmic models
+If models is undefined regression.js will check linear, quadratic, cubic, quartic, exponential, and logarithmic models
 and returns whichever appears to most accurately model the data.

 ```javascript